 Healthcare humanoid robots are used by individuals at home or healthcare centers to treat and improve their medical conditions.
 These robots require either a human controller or are preprogrammed to help patients.
 Educational humanoid robots are designed to enhance the quality of education and increase participation in studies.
 These robots are typically manually controlled robots, but not always manually.
 Social humanoid robots help people in their daily lives by individuals or organizations.
 These robots are usually preprogrammed and are also known as assistive robots for mundane tasks.

-In this post, we will look at 7 notable humanoid robots made in India.
+In this post, we will look at seven notable humanoid robots made in India.

 Manav – India’s first 3D-printed humanoid robot

 India’s first 3D humanoid robot, Manav has been developed by the A-SET Training and Research Institute, Delhi.
-This two-kilogram, two-foot humanoid is mainly designed for research and has an integrated vision and sound processing capability that enables walking, talking and dancing –only in response to human commands.
+This two-kilogram, the two-foot humanoid is mainly designed for research and has an integrated vision and sound processing capability that enables walking, talking, and dancing –only in response to human commands.

-Manav can also play football, headstands and push-ups.
-It uses open source code to teach you how to learn and react as a human child.
-It is also equipped with WiFi and Bluetooth connections and a completely charged rechargeable lithium polymer battery that can work for an hour.
+Manav can also play football, headstands, and push-ups.
+It uses open-source code to teach you how to learn and react as a human child.
+It is also equipped with WiFi and Bluetooth connections and a wholly charged rechargeable lithium polymer battery that can work for an hour.

 Robocop – World’s first police officer

-AI and ML start-up H-Bots Robotics, based in Hyderabad, have developed a police robot to support the management of law, order and traffic.
-The life-size robot has cameras and a range of sensors, such as ultrasonic, proximity and temperature sensors.
+AI and ML start-up H-Bots Robotics, based in Hyderabad, has developed a police robot to support the management of law, order, and traffic.
+The life-size robot has cameras and a range of sensors, such as ultrasonic, proximity, and temperature sensors.
 The robot is designed to protect and secure offices, malls, airports, signal stations, and other public spaces and can be used autonomously to ensure safety.
 Robocop can also diffuse bombs.
 The robot is made in India using all Indian components.